INTRODUCTION

 - Will notify the Educational Welfare Officer in writing by registered post of its opinion, and the reasons for this opinion.

-- Will be represented at the consultation to be organized by the Educational Welfare Officer.
+- Will be represented at the consultation to be organised by the Educational Welfare Officer.

 - Will suspend the student, if it is deemed likely that the continued presence of the student during this time will seriously disrupt the learning of others, or represent a threat to the safety of other pupils or staff.